 Intravenous (IV) therapists are specially trained licensed practical nurses (LPNs) or registered nurses (RNs) who work in hospitals, clinics and home health care settings.
-Formal IV therapy education is offered through colleges in the form of certificate programs that include both traditional coursework and supervised hands-on training in a clinical setting.
+This sort of experience is often a prerequisite for certification programs.

 Individuals must be a licensed practical nurse or registered nurse with a current state nursing license or temporary permit before enrolling in an IV therapy certificate program.
-Experience working as an RN or LPN is often required for enrollment.
 A criminal background check and proof of a negative tuberculosis test may also be required.

 Courses include topics in:

 - Fluid and electrolyte balance

 - Infection prevention and complications